myst-templates/plain_typst_book/README.md

 - **Cover page**: Includes the book title, a cover figure, and author names.
 - **Preface**: Automatically generated from the `description` section in the `myst.yml` file.
-- **Table of Contents**: Generated with a depth of 2 for clear navigation.
+- **Table of Contents**: Generated with a depth of 2 by default, can be specified in the myst.yml.

 This template helps you quickly set up a structured book project with MyST and Typst, ensuring a professional layout and easy customization.